 One study shows that vitamin B12 supplementation results in lower pain scores.
 The study specifically measures the pain scores at 6 hours and 120 hours after tooth removal.
 The test subjects were given a B12 tablet 30 minutes after the operation and for four days, once a day.

-According to this article by Harvard Health, the top two foods with the most amount of B12 are clams and liver.
+So what whole foods are a good source B12?
+According to an article by Harvard Health, the top two foods with the most amount of B12 are clams and liver.

-Best soft foods to eat after tooth extraction: Broth
+Broth is one of the best soft foods to eat after tooth extraction

-Typically, it takes many hours–up to 48–for bones to simmer long enough to break down into sippable soup.
+Typically, it takes many hours–up to 48–for bones to simmer long enough to break down nutrients into the warm liquid.

 Collagen is a living, growing tissue that gives bones the strength to withstand pressure.
 Your teeth mainly consist of collagen.